 A POLST is a physician-signed order form which communicates and puts into action treatment preferences when a patient is near the end of their life.
-The Virginia POST form was modeled after the Oregon POLST form which has been in use for almost 20 years.
+The Virginia POST form was modeled after the Oregon POLST form which has been in use for more than 20 years.

-POST is for those with a terminal illness, or those dealing with a chronic progressive illness, like advanced heart or lung disease or cancer, that has spread.
-Those who are frail and elderly may benefit from a POST, as well.
+POLST is for those with a terminal illness, or those dealing with a chronic progressive illness, like advanced heart or lung disease or cancer, that has spread.
+Those who are frail and elderly may benefit from a POLST, as well.

-The POST form should be completed only after the patient (or, if the patient lacks capacity, the patient’s health care agent) has an advance care planning discussion with a physician or a trained POST Advance Care Planning Facilitator (ACPF) under the direction of a physician.
+The POLST form should be completed only after the patient (or, if the patient lacks capacity, the patient’s health care agent) has an advance care planning discussion with a physician or a trained POLST Advance Care Planning Facilitator (ACPF) under the direction of a physician.

-Patients and families interested in creating a POST form should do so through their health care provider.
+Patients and families interested in creating a POLST form should do so through their health care provider.

-Health care professionals or organizations interested in POST may contact us for further information.
+Health care professionals or organizations interested in POLST may contact us for further information.

-Sample POST Form This is a sample form only and not intended for clinical use.
+These are sample forms only and not intended for clinical use.
 Official forms must be obtained from your physician.
-Physicians: Please note that not all regions of Virginia have implemented the POST program.
-If POST forms are not available in your area yet, we would love to work with you to implement POST in your community or facility.
+Physicians: Please note that not all regions of Virginia have implemented the POLST/POST program.
+If POLST/POST forms are not available in your area yet, we would love to work with you to implement POLST in your community or facility.